girish-raju/drift_fork/docs/docs/dart_api/rows.md

 ### Key names

-By default, drift uses column names in `snake_case` as JSON keys:
+For tables and views defined as Dart classes, drift uses the name of the getter defining columns as a JSON key:

 {{ load_snippet('default-json-keys','lib/snippets/dart_api/dataclass.dart.excerpt.json') }}